ranja-sarkar/GD/causal/readme.md

 by sensitive I mean, the ones who help generate the company's most revenue.

 The measurement of the impact a marketing effort or strategy generates on the business in the long-term when compared to no effort taken becomes complex since the effect might get diluted over time.
-Thus it is necessary to infer the causal effect.
+Drawing causal inference is thus hard in the long-term.
+Allocating advertising budget and estimating its impact on business in the long-term needs modeling and optimization.

 # Measuring causal effect